iProov/web/README.md

 ### jQuery

-The HTML cal also be injected directly onto the page as in this jQuery example:
+The HTML can also be injected directly onto the page as in this jQuery example:

 ```javascript
 window.addEventListener('WebComponentsReady', function(event) {